This article will focus on your motivation.

-You can be an expert in the nuts and bolts of children’s writing but you may not enjoy writing the stories – in that case it will show in your work.
+You can be an expert in the nuts and bolts of children’s writing but you may not really enjoy writing the stories.
+This will show in your work.

-In my opinion the most important thing about writing for children is that you should enjoy it.
+In my opinion, the most important thing about writing for children is that you should love it.

 WHY DO YOU WANT TO WRITE FOR CHILDREN?

 Some people read about a children’s writer getting a large cash advance and it is this alone which motivates them into deciding they will write for children as well.